Fair Extension: Synopsis

 Goodhugh's misfortunes start to surface a few months after Streeter's deal, when his wife is diagnosed with breast cancer that has spread to her lymph nodes; she dies six months later.
 His business begins to fail after his accountant embezzles $2 million and skips town.
 Goodhugh's children also suffer: his middle child, Carl, has a heart attack and is left with permanent brain damage; his oldest child, Gracie, loses her husband to a drunk driver, loses all her teeth after developing pyorrhea, and eventually gives birth to a stillborn baby; and his youngest son, Jake, turns down an athletic scholarship to help save the garbage business.

 While Streeter continues to enjoy his good fortune, Goodhugh's life becomes grim and joyless.
 Gracie is forced to move back home and becomes deeply depressed; Carl's full-time caretaker is let go, leading to Carl's death by choking on an apple; and Jake is sent to prison for stabbing his wife.
 Goodhugh's waste disposal company is seized by the EPA.
 Goodhugh himself develops gout and psoriasis, begins drinking heavily, and experiences major weight loss.
 He contemplates suicide, likens himself to Job, and believes he has "offended God".
-Although Streeter pretends to be caring and supportive, he's secretly glad as he sees Goodhugh struggle to cope with his family's misfortune.
+Although Streeter pretends to be caring and supportive, he is secretly glad as he sees Goodhugh struggle to cope with his family's misfortune.

 The story ends with Streeter and his wife stargazing.
 She confesses her sadness over the Goodhugh family's troubles, and he assures her that this is only fair, and that some people are simply dealt a bad hand by life.
 They catch a glimpse of the planet Venus, and Streeter tells his wife to make a wish.
 She cannot think of anything they need, and the story ends with Streeter making a single wish: for more.